 Military progresses in identifying, treating brain, mental injuries

 WASHINGTON, Sept.
-22, 2010 -- Nine years of conflict have revolutionized the way the military treats its combat wounded, Vice Adm.
+22, 2010 - Nine years of conflict has revolutionized the way the military treats its combat wounded, Vice Adm.
 Adam M. Robinson Jr., the Navy surgeon general, told American Forces Press Service.

 The past years of conflict have witnessed improved battlefield care and well-oiled medical evacuation and trauma-care networks that are saving lives that in past wars would have been lost.
 There have also been huge advances in treating amputations and spinal-cord injuries.